SAP-samples/cloud-espm-cloud-native/README.md

 * In mta.yml update `QUEUE_NAME` parameter for modules  espm-sales-svc and espm-worker with value `"<yourorgname>/<yourmessageclientname>/<uniqueID>/salesorderqueue"` e.g `myorg/espm/1/salesorderqueue`

+  > In case you are using a different name for the HANA instance, please update the [hana configuration file](./commons/src/main/java/com/sap/refapps/espm/config/HanaDataSourceConfig.java#L23), mta file as well with the same name.

 * From the root folder where mta.yaml is kept run the command: